 If you want to experience Morocco by car (recommended) you’ll find driver/guides quite affordable.
 Food is also relatively inexpensive, as are the comfortable Moroccan-style hotels called riads, converted mansions constructed around a central courtyard.
 And you’ll need guides in cities – souks and medinas are easily walkable, but without a guide, you’ll get hopelessly lost.

 You can see most of the country in two weeks, a significant part in just 10 days.
-Here are the 10 best things to do in Morocco during a 10-14-day trip.
+Here are the top things to do in Morocco during a 10-14-day trip.

-A Place to Visit in Morocco: the Blue City
+A Top Things to Do in Morocco: Visit the Blue City

 Chefchaouen is a small, charming town in northern Morocco where many of the buildings are painted blue.
 In fact, it’s known as the “Blue City” of Morocco.